Steve and Julene with hats

 We invite you into conversation.

-Let’s discern what Sobrevivir could look like together.
+Let’s discern together your what Sobrevivir be.

-Schedule a listening conversation
+• Schedule a listening conversation

-Explore partnership or pilot programs
+• Explore partnership or pilot programs

-Request more information about somatic experiencing coaching, workshops, and walks.
+• Request more information about somatic experiencing coaching, workshops, and walks.

 Steve is a Somatic Experiencing Practitioner, Laudato Si' Animator, and Certified trainer in Nonviolent Communication.
 Email Steve at stevet@everydaypeacemaking.org